open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 ### Zipkin
-To enable the Zipkin exporter, set `OTEL_TRACES_EXPORTER=zipkin`.
-To customize the Zipkin exporter via environment variables, see the [Zipkin exporter documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/core-1.2.0/src/OpenTelemetry.Exporter.Zipkin#configuration-using-environment-variables).
+To enable the Zipkin exporter, set the `OTEL_TRACES_EXPORTER` environment variable to `zipkin`.
+To customize the Zipkin exporter using environment variables, see the [Zipkin exporter documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/core-1.2.0/src/OpenTelemetry.Exporter.Zipkin#configuration-using-environment-variables).

 ## Additional settings